 In some instances, however, these sparks can lead to an electrical fire, especially due to faulty wiring.
 If too much heat builds up in an outlet and melts the insulation surrounding the wires, the electrons may leap to the wrong area when a connection is made.
 This is also known as a short circuit, and it often happens to old electrical outlets.

 Even if your outlet doesn’t have faulty wiring, the presence of water can cause it to spark and short out.
 Short circuits may also happen due to inexpert and shoddy repairs, especially if you’ve done them yourself.

-What To Do With a Sparking Outlet
+What To Do When An Electrical Outlet Sparks

 A brief spark from an outlet isn’t usually a cause of concern.
 Once the sparks become a regular occurrence, then it’s time to call an experienced electrician to replace a problematic outlet.
 You may also want to consider having a GFCI outlet installed, especially in areas that are highly susceptible to ground faults, like bathrooms, kitchens, and basements.